-An upper second-class honours degree (or its equivalent) is expected.
+At least a second-class honours degree (or its equivalent) is expected.
 The degree need not be in philosophy (see below).
 Admission decisions are made on the basis of (a) academic references; (b) a writing sample; and (c) an interview (by telephone for overseas candidates).

-16 Learning Outcomes

-Subject Specific:

-- 1. A detailed grasp of a variety of historical and current philosophical debates across more than one philosophical subject area; - 2.
-A critical command of philosophical concepts and distinctions; - 3.
-An ability to read closely and understand key philosophical texts; - 4.
-An ability to formulate philosophical questions with precision and clarity; - 5.
-An ability to summarise philosophical arguments and positions;
+16 Lea Learning Outcomes Su Subject Specific: Students will have: 1.
+A detailed grasp of a variety of historical and current philosophical debates across more than one philosophical subject area; 2.
+A critical command of philosophical concepts and distinctions; 3.
+An ability to read closely and understand key philosophical texts; 4.
+An ability to formulate philosophical questions with precision and clarity;

-- 6. An ability to support and challenge philosophical views by constructing arguments and citing relevant considerations; - 7.
+- 5. An ability to summarise philosophical arguments and positions; - 6.
+An ability to support and challenge philosophical views by constructing arguments and citing relevant considerations; - 7.
 An awareness of the strengths and weaknesses of opposing views, and an ability to formulate the best arguments for those views; - 8.
 Developed abilities in writing, reading and discussing philosophy, attained through a wide variety of learning experiences.